 Alec Soth (Minneapolis, b.
 1969) is a photographer born and based in Minneapolis, Minnesota.
-He has published over twenty-five books, has had over fifty solo exhibitions including survey shows, and the recipient of numerous fellowships and awards, including the Guggenheim Fellowship (2013).
+He has published over 25 books, had over fifty solo exhibitions including survey shows, and the recipient of numerous fellowships and awards, including the Guggenheim Fellowship (2013).

 Summer Nights, Walking, by Robert Adams